Group Handwriting Classes with Guided Practice

 Join the guided sessions

-Move into the suitable group-format support path.
+Move into the suitable batch-format support path.

 Repeat with practice tools